Scalpel Free Vasectomy FAQ

 Can I have sedation before the vasectomy?

-Yes.
-We offer an oral sedative option for patients who would like it.
-If you choose sedation, you will need to arrange for someone to drive you home, and you should not drive for the rest of the day.
+If you choose this, you will need to arrange for someone to drive you home, and you should avoid driving or operating machinery for the remainder of the day.

 Can my partner be with me during the procedure?